n-r-w/knowledgegraph-mcp/README.md

 ### Step 4: Choose Your LLM System Prompts

-Choose the prompt that best fits your LLM integration needs:

-- **Prompt 1:** Balanced approach, good for most use cases
-- **Prompt 2:** Maximum knowledge capture, best for complex projects
-- **Prompt 3:** Minimal overhead, good for simple integrations
-- **Prompt 4:** Most powerful, Documents and task management with Knowledge Graph integration

 **Customization:**
 - Modify entity types based on your domain
 - Adjust search strategies for your data patterns